 For couples counselling I charge £70 per hour.

 Do you charge for cancellations?

-I ask you to give me at least 24 hours notice of cancellation.
+I ask you to give me at least 48 hours notice of cancellation.
 Otherwise, you pay me for the time I have set aside to see you when we next meet irrespective of the reason for the cancellation.
-My cancellation requirement for monthly supervision is one week.

 How many sessions will I need?

-Due to the nature of the work it is not possible to predict how many sessions will be needed.
+Due to the nature of counselling and psychotherapy it is not possible to predict how many sessions will be needed.
 For some clients only a few sessions will see them effectively working through the presenting issues.
-For others, especially those presenting with developmental issues that go back to childhood, a considerably longer period of psychotherapy may well be required to allow the client to fully work through them.
+For others, especially those presenting with developmental issues, a considerably longer period of psychotherapy may well be required to allow the client to fully work through them.
 We will have regular reviews to check that the work we are doing together meets your needs.
 However, you are free to end at any stage.

 What happens when I want to stop coming?

 I suggest that when we end we do so face to face.
 This allows for a healthy ending in which we can explore the impact of the ending of this working relationship.
 We will negotiate an ending period which will vary depending on how long you have been in counselling with me and your needs.